Dinitrogen pentoxide

 Dinitrogen pentoxide (also known as nitrogen pentoxide or nitric anhydride) is the chemical compound with the formula N2O5.
-It is one of the binary nitrogen oxides, a family of compounds that only contain nitrogen and oxygen.
+It is one of the binary nitrogen oxides, a family of compounds that contain only nitrogen and oxygen.
 It exists as colourless crystals that sublime slightly above room temperature, yielding a colorless gas.

 Dinitrogen pentoxide is an unstable and potentially dangerous oxidizer that once was used as a reagent when dissolved in chloroform for nitrations but has largely been superseded by nitronium tetrafluoroborate (NO2BF4).